axbisme/ecommerce-etl-pipeline/README.md

 ### 3. Add raw CSV

+The dataset used is Commerce Behavior Data from Multi-Category Store, available on Kaggle.

-Download and place the file in the directory data/raw
+Download the dataset available [here](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store) and place the file in the directory data/raw.

 ### 4. Run the pipeline

 ```bash
 python3 pipeline.py
 ```